Sierra-Alpha/desert/docs/project-report.md

     into the build each time I wanted to test a container.

  - **Supporting Mac IO HCI**
-   Mac Laptops and keyboards/mice dont have some common keys or buttons that
+   Mac Laptops and keyboards/mice don't have some common keys or buttons that
     Linux applications expect, namely the middle mouse button or the insert button, both of these are expected to be able to paste into an xterm window.